seven5/seven5.github.io/tutorial.md

 extended for this tutorial (and your own projects, if you choose) with a plugin to make building Seven5-based apps easier and faster.

 From the previous section, you should have `gb` installed in your path.
-You can verify this with
+You can verify this with:

 {% highlight bash %}

 $ which gb